dry-rb/dry-rb.org/source/gems/dry-initializer/readers.html.md

 user.email                         # => #<NoMethodError ...>
 user.instance_variable_get :@email # => 'luke@example.com'
 ```

+Notice that any other value except for `false`, `:protected` and `:private` provides a public reader.

 No writers are defined.
 Define them using pure ruby `attr_writer` when necessary.